gvcgo/gvc/Readme.md

 - Supported Platform: MacOS, Windows, Linux(untested at present);

 Fetures on the way：
-- Rust auto-installation and acceleration for users in China；
-- Java version-management；
 - HomeBrew auto-installation and acceleration for users in China；
 - Python acceleration for users in China；
 - NodeJS auto-installation and acceleration for users in China；